 This resource is a comprehensive guide to the Veteran's Administration's mental health services.

-CDC is releasing the Public Health Action Plan to Integrate Mental Health Promotion and Mental Illness Prevention with Chronic Disease, 2011-2015.
 This document highlights the importance of mental health promotion and mental illness prevention in a public health context.

-The NACHC 2010 Assessment of Behavioral Health Services in FQHCs seeks to identify to what degree health centers have attained integration of services.
+This document seeks to identify to what degree health centers have attained integration of services.

-The CIHS promotes the development of integrated primary and behavioral health services to better address the needs of individuals with mental health and substance use conditions, whether seen in specialty behavioral health or primary care provider settings.
+CIHS promotes the development of integrated primary and behavioral health services to better address the needs of individuals with mental health and substance use conditions, whether seen in specialty behavioral health or primary care provider settings.

-The 10x10 Campaign aims to improve the life expectancy of people with mental illnesses by 10 years in 10 years.
+SAMHSA’s 10x10 Campaign aims to improve the life expectancy of people with mental illnesses by 10 years in 10 years.
 This resource is a brochure that covers the basics of how the 10x10 goal is to be achieved.

 go to top